cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * `pkSm` - The sender's encoded public key (optional; default value `zero(Npk)`)

-Senders and receivers MUST adhere to the validation processes imposed on received values by the employed KEM algorithm, as described in {{kem-ids}}.
+Senders and recipients MUST implement the validations of KEM inputs and outputs imposed by the employed KEM algorithm, as described in {{kem-ids}}.

 The `psk` and `pskID` fields MUST appear together or not at all.